jlmessenger/affect/README.md

 The test chain always starts with `affectTest(fn).args(arg1, arg2)` and ends with `.expectsThrow(error)` or `.expectsReturn(data)`.
 In between you add as many `.calls(fn, ...args).callReturns(mockData)`, `.calls(fn, ...args).callThrows(mockError)`
-or `.callsAll([...])` entries as needed to descibe all the methods directly called by the affect method being tested.
+or `.callsAll([...])` entries as needed to describe all the methods directly called by the affect method being tested.

 Below is a detailed description of the test chain methods: